iamdhakrey/rustycord/PROGRESS.md

 - [ ] **Ecosystem features** - Plugins, middleware, monitoring

 ## License
-This project will be licensed under MIT
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---